Mbed-TLS/mbedtls-test/developer_guide.md

 * [`mbedtls-restricted-release-new`](https://ci.trustedfirmware.org/view/Mbed-TLS/job/mbedtls-restricted-release-new/): run the full release job on a given branch.
 * [`mbed-tls-tf-psa-crypto-multibranch`](https://ci.trustedfirmware.org/view/Mbed-TLS/job/mbed-tls-tf-psa-crypto-multibranch/): invoked automatically on pull requests in the [`TF-PSA-Crypto` repository](https://github.com/Mbed-TLS/TF-PSA-Crypto).
 * `ci-testing` jobs are meant for testing changes to the CI scripts.
 See [“Validation tools”](#validation-tools) below.

-The internal CI has a similar set of jobs.

 #### Triggering jobs on Jenkins